imrafaelmerino/java-fun/docs/README.md

 ```

-The get method always returns a JsValue, no matter what path is passed in.
+The get method always returns a JsValue, regardless of the path passed in.
 If there is no
 element at the specified path, it returns the special value JsNothing.NOTHING.
-It's a total function.
-Functional programmers strive for total functions.
-Their signature still reflects reality.
-No exceptions and no surprises.

-Following the same philosophy, if you set a value at a specific path,
-it will always be created, creating any needed container and padding arrays when necessary.
-The next line of code after setting that value, you can count on it will be at the specified
-path.
-The following property always holds:
+It adheres to the principles of total functions, a fundamental concept in functional programming.
+The method's signature accurately reflects its behavior, avoiding exceptions and surprises.

+Similarly, when you set a value at a specific path, it will always be created, including any necessary containers and padding arrays.
+You can confidently expect that the value will be at the specified path, as demonstrated by the following property:

 ```code